Premier Exhibitions: 2018–present

 As of 2020, RMS Titanic Inc. continues to be the wreck's legal salvager.
 Starting in 2009, they changed their approach to that of closer co-operation with Titanic preservation and regulatory bodies.

 In the fall of 2018, the 5,500 artifacts from the Titanic were all for sale after the bankruptcy filing of Premier Exhibitions in the United States.
 The National Maritime Museum, National Museums Northern Ireland, Titanic Belfast and Titanic Foundation Limited had joined together as a consortium that raised money to purchase the artifacts.
 They intended to keep all of the items together as a single exhibit.
-The museums were critical of the bid process set by the bankruptcy court which set the minimum bid at US$21.5 million (£16.5m).
-The consortium did not have enough funding to meet that amount and was unable to place a bid on the specified date, 11 October 2018.
+The museums were critical of the bid process set by the bankruptcy court, which set the minimum bid at $21.5 million (£16.5m).
+The consortium bid of $19.2 million fell short of that amount by October 11, 2018 deadline.

+Instead, the collection and salvage rights were sold to a consortium of investors led by Apollo Global Management, Alta Fundamental Advisers and PacBridge Capital Partners for $19.5 million.
+At the time of the purchase, the consortium agreed that any new exploration or salvage expedition must receive approval from NOAA and the court.
+Further, the purchase price gives Premier’s unsecured creditors an 80% recovery.

 A critical opinion piece published in June 2020 accused Premier Exhibitions, and specifically its subsidiary R.M.S.
-Titanic Inc, of foul play over the auction of the ′artifacts, suggesting they declared bankruptcy to get around its commitment to keep the collections together and on public display.
+Titanic Inc, of foul play over the auction of the artifacts, suggesting they declared bankruptcy to get around its commitment to keep the collections together and on public display.
 The piece described the company as "bandits" and "not fit for purpose".